jekyllup/jekyll-theme-massively/_posts/2021-09-30-call-sdg-postdoc.md

 Closing date for applications: **5 November 2021**

-Full requirements and instructions are in this [Document](https://github.com/dsfsi/dsfsi.github.io/raw/master/files/SDGsandDataSciencePostdocAd.pdf).
+Full requirements and instructions are in this [[Document (Call for Postdoc)]](https://github.com/dsfsi/dsfsi.github.io/raw/master/files/SDGsandDataSciencePostdocAd.pdf).

 When you send an email, please use this subject.